christso/crypto-investing-guide/README.md

 You can create a "multishard seed", where your seed is split into 3 shards, such that any 2 parts can reconstruct your complete seed.
 Each shard allows you to store up to 16 words of your seed phrase, and each unit tells you which 16 out of the 24 total words to load up.
 Shard One houses words 1 to 16, Shard Two houses words 9 to 24 and Shard 3 houses words 1 to 8 and 17 to 24.
 Once this process is complete, you will have effectively backed up each seed word twice.

 # Bitcoin Lightning Wallets

+The [Lightning Network](https://en.wikipedia.org/wiki/Lightning_Network) is a layer on top of Bitcoin that enables faster and smaller P2P transactions.
+Treat your lightning wallet the same as your cash wallet you take with you on the go.
+It's expected that most Bitcoin transactions will eventually happen off-chain, and the only transactions on-chain will mainly be large value settlements between insititutions and other high net worth entities.

 * [Wallet of Satoshi](https://www.walletofsatoshi.com/) - easiest to use custodial wallet
 * [Muun wallet](https://muun.com/) - non-custodial wallet